sct-pipeline/exvivo-template/README.md

 - 11 - Biceps motor neurons of lamina 9
 - 12 - Supraspinatus and infraspinatus motor neurons of lamina 9
 - 13 - Deltoid motor neurons of lamina 9
+- 14 - Triceps motor neurons of lamina 9

 FEx         forearm extensor motor neurons of lamina 9